hyperledger-labs/blockchain-analyzer/docs/Multichannel_setup.md

 This setup is borrowed from
 https://github.com/maxyermayank/docker-compose-elasticsearch-kibana

-### Description
-Kibana container and Elasticsearch cluster with nginx and 3 Elasticsearch containers.
-To view Kibana in browser, navigate to http://localhost:5601

 ### Start
 To start the containers, navigate to `blockchain-analyzer/stack` directory and issue:
 ```
 make start
 ```

+### View Kibana
+To view Kibana in browser, navigate to http://localhost:5601 .
+It can take some time (2-5 minutes) for Kibana to start depending on your machine configuration.

 ### Stop and destroy
 To stop the containers, issue